DevDesai444/EdgeSat-CV-Edge-Optimized-Satellite-Imagery-Classification/README.md

 Project owner and creator of this repository version: `DevDesai-444`

 This repository packages a full computer vision workflow for multi-band satellite imagery.
 In practice, it is not a conventional image classification project even though the repository name mentions classification.
-The implemented system is primarily an unsupervised change-detection and anomaly-detection stack built around autoencoders, variational autoencoders, temporal comparison, and edge-aware deployment constraints.
+The implemented system is primarily an unsupervised change detection and anomaly detection stack built around autoencoders, variational autoencoders, temporal comparison, and edge-aware deployment constraints.

-The codebase still contains some legacy `RaVAEn` and `change-detection` identifiers in file names, configs, and notebook text.
-This README describes what the repository actually does today at the code level.

 ## Full Project Description